thanhtunguet/tc_ble_mesh/telink_b85m_sig_mesh_sdk_V4.1.0.0_Patch/patch_note.md

 ### Performance Improvements

-* reduce LPN power consumption
+* reduce LPN power consumption. before modification, the concurrent of lpn is 23.5ua with 5 seconds lpn poll interval. after modification, the concurrent of lpn decrease to 16.4ua.

 ### BREAKING CHANGES